reuschi/smart-photo-frame/README.md

 ## Introduction

 This is a Smart Photo Frame to show a slideshow of pictures that were sent via email or via a Telegram Bot.
 To run it completely, you need to create your own Bot token at @BotFather.
-Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be moved to.
+Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.

 ## Recommended hard and software

-Hardware: Every RaspberryPi with Wireless connection (successfully tested on Zero W)
+Hardware: Every RaspberryPi with Wireless connection (successfully tested on Zero W)\
 Display: Each HDMI connectable display

-System: RaspberryPi OS (installation without Desktop is enough) Python version: 3.7
+System: RaspberryPi OS (installation without Desktop is enough)\
+Python version: 3.7\
 Packages: GitPython, requests, RPi.GPIO, urllib3

 ## Installation guide